-If you are a smoker, we strongly urge you to stop smoking before and for at least 3 months after your surgery to reduce postoperative risks and allow the healing to progress.
+If you are a smoker, we strongly urge you to stop smoking at least 6 weeks before and for at least 3 months after your surgery to reduce postoperative risks and allow the healing to progress.
 Please contact your GP or smoking cessation service to assist you in this matter.